 The firm has handled claims for statutory violations, such as the Securities Act of 1933 and the Securities Exchange Act of 1934 and common law claims for fraud, misrepresentation and omission, negligence, negligent supervision, breach of fiduciary duty, and breach of contract.
-The claims often involve allegations of churning, conversion, embezzlement, failure to diversify, failure to execute orders or to follow instructions, failure to hedge, forgery, front-running, market manipulation, suitability, over-concentration, theft, and unauthorized trading.
+The claims have involved allegations of churning, conversion, embezzlement, failure to diversify, failure to execute orders or to follow instructions, failure to hedge, forgery, front-running, market manipulation, suitability, over-concentration, theft, and unauthorized trading.

 The firm has experience with foreign finder issues, claims involving offshore investors, and other matters arising from international brokerage accounts and transactions.